MundoDele Spanish Grammar

 How to use this Spanish tenses overview

-Start with simple forms
+1. Learn simple forms

-Learn hablo, hablé, hablaba, hablaré and hablaría.
+Start with hablo, hablé, hablaba, hablaré and hablaría.

-Then learn compound forms
+2. Add compound forms

 Study he hablado, había hablado, habré hablado and habría hablado.

-Compare tense meanings
+3. Compare meanings

 Spanish often depends on contrast: hablé vs hablaba, or he comido vs comí.